 In the days before my children leave, I think that it will be like taking down the Christmas tree when they go: sure, it will be kind of sad, but to everything there is a season.
-Just as it is kind of nice to get all the pine needles cleaned up, it will be lovely, I begin to imagine in the abstract, to return to normal: the relative quiet and calm of only one child left at home, the small piles of infrequent laundry, the simplicity of a single school schedule, the way things stay straightened up.
+Just as it is kind of nice to get all the pine needles cleaned up, it will be lovely, I imagine in the abstract, to return to normal.
+The relative quiet and calm of only one child left at home, the small piles of infrequent laundry.
+The simplicity of a single school schedule, the way things stay straightened up.
 Secretly, I start to kind of look forward to it.
-I begin to dream of snowy post-holiday days spent knitting– perhaps, this year, finishing?–that soft green sweater, in a quiet house with a cup of tea at my side and only the silent, familiar rhythm in my head: up and over, around and through.
+I begin to dream of snowy post-holiday days spent knitting– perhaps, this year, finishing?–that soft green sweater in a quiet house with a cup of tea at my side and only the silent, familiar rhythm in my head: up and over, around and through.

-Eventually, we again knit together a semblance of family life, up and over, around and through.
+We moms are only trying to knit together a semblance of family life, up and over, around and through.
 Sometimes it is all mistakes and unravels, but there are moments when it is exactly as I had remembered, and all I had dreamed of returning to.
-And when it is really time for them to my children to leave, it does not feel at all like the clean bedrooms, or the carried-out tree.
-I remember with a sudden and familiar horror that when each of them leaves again to go back to their grown up lives, it feels exactly like when you are out somewhere, and you notice that your sweater sleeve is completely unraveling.
-And you know from experience with other unravels that you cannot begin to stop it, that all you can do is bravely set your jaw and walk forward,even with the grim awareness that it will unravel a little more with every step.
-You know with certainty that your garment will never be exactly the same, and you wonder if the seams are strong enough to hold it together, so that it does not unravel completely.
-And also how you will hide these flaws from the world, covering up the holes on you–and in you–made by this unraveling.
-So that no one will notice that part of you is so exposed.
+And when it is really time for my children to leave, it does not feel at all like the clean bedrooms, or the carried-out tree.
+When each of them leaves to go back to their grown up lives, it feels exactly like when you are out somewhere, and you notice that your sweater sleeve is completely unraveling.
+And you know from experience with other unravels that you cannot begin to stop it, that all you can do is bravely keep going, with the grim awareness that it will unravel a little more with every step.
+You know with certainty that your garment will never be exactly the same, and you wonder if the seams are strong enough to hold it together.
+Will it unravel completely?
+And how will you hide this flaw from the world?
+How will you cover up the holes on you–and in you–made by this unraveling, so that no one will notice that part of you is so exposed?

 All you can do is keep trying to knit a thing together, over days, weeks, years, until it starts to be what it was meant to be.
-Sometimes it is something simple that you do quickly and easily, something that makes every day a little warmer, and better, like a scarf.
-Sometimes it is a functional but necessary part of a bigger, eventually magnificent something, that you work at over years, like the soft green sleeve of a someday sweater.
-And maybe that sleeve has some holes in the underarm where no one can see it, because that is the mistake you always, always make but that is ok.
-Because you kept with it, and it is a great sweater, and you made it yourself, and you couldn’t possibly have imagined knitting a sweater–just as you couldn’t possibly have imagined mothering a grown up–when you first were learning how to do it: up and over, around and through.
+Sometimes it is something simple that you do quickly and easily, something that makes every day a little warmer and better, like a scarf.
+Sometimes it is a functional but necessary part of a bigger, magnificent something, that you work at over years, like the soft green sleeve of a someday sweater.
+And maybe that sleeve has some holes in the underarm where no one can see it, because that is the mistake you always, always make but maybe that is ok.
+Because you kept with it, and it is an imperfect but totally great sweater that you made yourself.
+And you couldn’t possibly have imagined knitting a sweater–just as you couldn’t possibly have imagined mothering a grown up–when you first were learning how to do it: up and over, around and through.

 And you remember that this is why you wanted to do this, or at least to try, in the first place.